MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-analytics-gettopentities.md

 ## GetTopEntities(BaseDir, EntityType, Sense, EntityId, MaxCount, MinScore)

-Returns a stream with entities of top similarity scores to an entity using a network similarity resource.
+Returns a stream with entities of top similarity scores to an entity by entity type and similarity sense.
-Score returned is between [-1, 1], with bigger number representing higher similarity.
-If the entity ID is not in the resource file, the retrun stream will be empty.

 **Parameters**